Anthony, Magic claim 7th seed with 120-95 win over Hawks in Play-In Tournament

 The Hawks, who have reached the playoffs through the play-in route in two of the last three seasons, will play at home Friday night for the eighth spot against the winner of Wednesday night’s game at Chicago between the Bulls and the Miami Heat.

-Georges Niang scored 15 points and Onyeka Okongwu had 11 points and nine rebounds for the Hawks.

-Banchero and Black produced most of the offense and the Hawks scored just two points in the final 6 minutes of the first quarter.
+Banchero and Black produced most of the offense and the Hawks scored just two points in the final 6 minutes of the first quarter, and the Magic led by as many as 22 late in the first half.

+The Hawks cut the gap to three and had a chance to tied the game when they turned it over with 2:36 left in the third quarter.

+“They went on their own run and we weathered the storm.
+We didn’t let them back in the game from that point on,” Anthony said.
+“We got stops, we pushed the pace and we held a really good offensive team to 90 points.”

 AP NBA: https://apnews.com/hub/nba